AmaniAdam0607/AmaniAdam0607/README.md

-# My Profile
+# About me...
-## I’m interested in ...
+## Proffession
 - Computer Science
 - Programming
-- Programming Languages
+- Algorithms and Data Structures
-- Machine Learning
+- Discrete Mathematics

-## currently
-Taking Computer Science at Mbeya Univaersity of Science and Technology.
+I hold a Bachelor Degree in Computer Science from Mbeya University Of Science and Technology.

-## Looking to collaborate on
+## Looking to collaborate...
 ### Software Development with the following stack
-- Web, Python, Javascript, C#
+- Java ( professional )
+- JavaScript ( used to build most of my projects )
+- Python ( used to build some of my projects )

+### I have done projects in....
+- Web App Development
-- Mobile App Development, Javascript and Kotlin
+- Mobile App Development.
-- Desktop Applications, Javascript and C#
+- Desktop Applications

-How to reach me ... _Call +255 755974722_ or via X at *@fransis_adam*
+Contacts :: Call +255 755974722_ or via gmail at *amaniadam178@gmail.com*

 _learning and learning_